agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > growth), or vertically down from the diagonal line (meaning that
 > they had negative growth).

-**Claim**: The development era was a huge success
+**Claim**: The development era was a huge success.

-**re-write Claim**: GDP per capita per annum increase from 0 to 1950 was 5 times smaller than 1950 to 2010
+**re-write Claim**: GDP per capita per annum increase from 0 to 1950 was 5 times smaller than 1950 to 2010.

 **Example-sub**: